Analytical Insights and Universal Behavior in Fast Thermal Equilibration Protocols: Abstract

 \section{Abstract}

-When a system deviates from equilibrium, it is possible to manipulate and control it to drive it towards equilibrium within a finite time $t_f$, even reducing its natural relaxation time scale $\taurel$.
-Although numerous theoretical and experimental studies have explored these shortcut protocols, few have yielded analytical results for the probability distribution of work, heat and entropy production.
-In this paper, we propose a two-step protocol that captures the essential characteristics of more general protocols and has analytical solution for the relevant thermodynamic probability distributions.
-Additionally, we demonstrate that for very short protocol duration $t_f\ll \taurel$, all protocols exhibit universal behavior in their shape and for the ratio of probability distribution functions of positive and negative work, heat and the entropy production.
+When a system deviates from equilibrium, it is possible to manipulate and control it to drive it towards equilibrium within finite time $t_f$, even by reducing its natural relaxation timescale $\taurel$.
+Although numerous theoretical and experimental studies have explored these shortcut protocols, few have yielded analytical results for the probability distribution of the work, heat, and produced entropy.
+In this study, we propose a two-step protocol that captures the essential characteristics of more general protocols and provides an analytical solution for the relevant thermodynamic probability distributions.
+Additionally, we present evidence that for a very short protocol duration $t_f\ll \taurel$, all protocols exhibit universal behavior for the ratio of probability distribution functions of positive and negative work, heat, and the produced entropy.

-\keywords{Stochastic thermodynamics, control, fast thermalization, brownian motion}
+\keywords{Stochastic thermodynamics, control, fast thermalization, Brownian motion}